 Still, AutoUnmix is not a practical alternative for $\lambda$Split.
 On one hand, supervised training data is not available in practice; we could only train it due to our synthetic data generation setup.
-On the other hand, the model size of AutoUnmix scales combinatorially with the number of spectral bands, leading to a 450M parameter model for 5 bands and a 10B parameter model for 32 bands (compared to $\lambda$Split's ~3M parameters for both cases).
+On the other hand, the model size of AutoUnmix scales combinatorially with the number of spectral bands, leading to a 450M-parameter model for 5 bands and a 10B-parameter model for 32 bands (compared to $\lambda$Split's ~3M parameters for both cases).

-Finally, we observe that, for both experimental settings, the UNet baseline consistently performs substantially worse than both $\lambda$Split and AutoUnmix (see~\cref{fig:autounmix_unet_num_bands}).
+Finally, we observe that the UNet consistently performs substantially worse than $\lambda$Split and AutoUnmix in both experiments (see~\cref{fig:autounmix_unet_num_bands}).

-In summary, high-fidelity predictions can be obtained with a significantly more compact, physics-consistent, and self-supervised framework that can instantly be applied to real-world imaging setups.
+In summary, high-fidelity predictions can be obtained with a significantly more compact, physics-consistent, and self-supervised framework that can be instantly applied to real-world imaging setups.